OPENAIRINTERFACE/openairinterface5g/doc/BUILD.md

 You can build any oai softmodem executable separately, you may not need all of them depending on your oai usage.

 After completing the build, the binaries are available in the `cmake_targets/ran_build/build` directory.
-A copy is also available in the `target/bin` directory, with all binaries suffixed by the 3GPP release number, today .Rel15.

 ## Installing UHD from source